 Raju (Dev Anand), once a successful tourist guide, hesitates to return to his hometown,Udaipur, after his early release from jail.
 He ends up in a remote village temple wearing a saffron scarf and finds himself suddenly elevated to the position of a holy man.
 Six months later, Raju’s mother (Leela Chitnis) and Rosie (Waheeda Rehman), a dancer and Raju’s lover, reach the jail to take him home but are told he was let off earlier.
 Rosie takes Raju’s mother home and relates her side of the story.
 She was the daughter of a professional temple dancer who, in an attempt to give her a respectable existence, married her off to a middle-aged archeologist, Marco (Kishore Sahu).
 However, Marco had no time for her and also forced her to leave dancing.
 On an excavation, they took Raju as their guide and while Marco spent all his time at the excavation site, drinking and whoring, the neglected Rosie tried to commit suicide.
 She was saved by Raju, who encouraged her to leave Marco and lead a life of her own.
 Rosie left Marco and and came to live with Raju.
 Naturally, tongues wagged at their ‘live-in’ relationship and soon Raju was abandoned by all, even his mother.
 Neglecting his own career, Raju groomed Rosie to become a professional dancer.
 Soon, Rosie became the toast of the country as ‘Nalini’, but their personal relationship started to deteriorate when he took to drinking and gambling with their new found wealth.
 When Marco tried to re-enter Rosie’s life, Raju forged Rosie’s signature to keep him away from her.
 However the forgery was discovered and Raju was arrested.
 Though she initially misunderstood him, Rosie met him in jail and promised to wait for him.
 Meanwhile, Raju now has got accustomed to being a holy man, and has helped the village acquire its own school, hospital and postal service.
 One day, he tells the villagers a story his mother had told him of another holy man who had kept a fast for twelve days to bring rain to a parched land.
 And then drought hits the village and the villagers beg him to fast for them…

-Guide was made in two versions – an English version in collaboration with Pearl S Buck and directed by Ted Danielewski to introduce Dev Anand to western audiences and of course the Hindi version directed by Dev Anand’s younger brother, Vijay Anand.
-Initially Vijay was dead against directing this film causing Anand to approach elder brother Chetan Anand, who was busy with his own film, Haqeeqat (1964), and then Raj Khosla.
+Guide was made in two versions – an English version in collaboration with Pearl S Buck and directed by Ted Danielewski to introduce Dev Anand to western audiences and, of course, the Hindi version directed by Dev Anand’s younger brother, Vijay Anand.
+Initially, Vijay was dead against directing this film causing Anand to approach elder brother Chetan Anand, who initially agreed but then got busy with his own production that he was also directing, Haqeeqat (1964).
+Then Raj Khosla was brought in to helm the film.
 But things didn’t work out here either.
 Vijay Anand was approached again and this time he took on the film, albeit reluctantly.
 Ironic because Guide today is regarded as perhaps the best film that Vijay Anand had made and rightly so.

 The film works best as it looks at the development of the relationship between Raju and Rosie.
 Raju’s courage and compassion, and the hypocrisy of ‘respectable’ society’s attitude toward ‘public women’ are powerfully portrayed, as is the chemistry between him and Rosie aided by tender, poignant moments and superb dialogues.
-However, their falling out, at the height of Rosie’s success, is rendered more sketchily — the film implies (in contradiction to its earlier message), that worldly success inevitably corrupts and that career women must indeed construct (in Rosie’s words) ‘a sort of fortress around the heart’.
+Here, in another deviation from the novel, Goldie Saab takes great care to show us the inside view off Rosie’s marriage, her neglect by Marco, his nastiness to her and even his whoring to justify her walking out of her marriage and living in with Raju.
+Whereas in the book, Rosie and Raju get physically attracted to each other and straight off hop into bed behind Marco’s back.
+But we have to understand that Narayan wrote for a niche English reading audience who accepted this affair more easily but Goldie knew it would be blasphemy and morally shocking for the masses who went to the cinema.
+And one has to say he got it right.
+He makes us feel for Rosie and we want her to leave Marco and be with Raju.
+However, once they get together and Raju makes Rosie a big star, ‘Nalini’, their falling out, at the height of Rosie’s success, is rendered more sketchily — the film implies (in contradiction to its earlier message), that worldly success inevitably corrupts and that career women must indeed construct (in Rosie’s words) ‘a sort of fortress around the heart’.

 The film is enhanced richly by the two central performances.
-Dev Anand gives perhaps his best shaded performance in the title role, playing him perfectly with just the right amount of grey and his perfectly nuanced performance won him his second Filmfare Award for Best Actor.
+Dev Anand gives perhaps his best shaded performance in the title role, playing him perfectly with just the right amount of grey and his nuanced performance won him his second Filmfare Award for Best Actor.
 Good as Dev Anand is, however, the life and soul of Guide is undoubtedly Waheeda Rehman.
 It was a daring role to play in those times, of a woman who leaves her stifling impotent husband and lives with her lover, a guide who helps her in her ambitions to become a famous dancer.
 Waheeda was in fact told she was committing professional suicide taking on this role.
-However it is to her credit that she was more than able to humanize Rosie to get the viewer’s sympathy with her rather than against her.
+However it is to her credit that she was more than able to humanize Rosie to get the viewer’s sympathy.
 Whether breaking the metamorphic pot of social constraints or dancing precariously over a ledge in keeping with her dangerous new desires, Waheeda Rehman is outstanding in the film with her portrayal of an adulterous, career-minded, strong woman.
 Never has she looked, acted or danced better!
-Though RK Narayan disowned the film, he had no complaints with Waheeda’s performance as Rosie.
 She too won the Filmfare Award for Best Actress for Guide.
 However, after Guide, Waheeda’s career graph was strange to say the least.
 Her commercial successes Ram Aur Shyam (1967) and Patthar ke Sanam (1967) hardly challenged her histrionic ability and the films that did so – Teesri Kasam (1966), Khamoshi (1969) and Reshma Aur Shera (1971) bombed at the box-office in spite of some of her best work as an actress.
 Dev Anand and Waheeda are supported perfectly by the supporting cast, particularly Kishore Sahu and Leela Chitnis.

 Hindi, Drama, Color